 The NSW North Coast is an outdoor adventurer’s dream.
 From hiking trails that lead through World Heritage national parks and prehistoric rainforest and spectacular lookouts, to sand-boarding down immense dunes, there’s never a dull moment.
 You can also go diving with sea turtles, raft down wild rapids or surf the perfect wave.

 One of the best ways to explore this incredible region is on foot, from short walks to multi-day hikes that stop at scenic campsites.
 Explore untouched rainforest and rugged wilderness at some of the top walking trails on the NSW North Coast including:

 - Protestors Falls track in Nightcap National Park

 - Lyrebird track in Wollumbin National Park

-Four-wheel-drive beach experiences include Stockton Beach in the Worimi Conservation Lands, near Port Stephens.
-Here, you’ll be in awe of the towering Stockton sand dunes - up to 40 metres high.
-Sand Dune Adventures combines Aboriginal cultural heritage with quad-bike riding on the dunes.
+Take a 4WD or quad bike out onto Stockton Beach in the Worimi Conservation Lands, near Port Stephens.
+Here, you’ll take on the towering Stockton sand dunes, which rise to 40m high.
+Sand Dune Adventures combines local Aboriginal cultural history with quad-bike riding on the dunes.

 For a different view of the coast, try skydiving at Port Macquarie or Coffs Harbour or tandem hang-gliding at Byron Bay, near the World Heritage-listed .
 You’ll get to see the North Coast’s tallest peak on the way down.
 Try hot-air ballooning with Byron Bay Ballooning and experience sunrise over the sea.